Educational Blog about Anesthesia, Intensive care and Pain management

 -Tetralogy of Fallot (TOF) is a congenital cardiac abnormality.
 The primary defects are pulmonary infundibular stenosis and ventricular septal defect (VSD).
 The VSD is sufficiently large for the pressure in both ventricles to be equal to that of the aorta.
 The tetralogy is completed by two secondary features, a variable degree of overriding of the aorta, and right ventricular hypertrophy.

 -Dynamic right ventricular outflow obstruction may occur (infundibular spasm), which is accentuated by sympathetic stimulation.
-The fraction of the right to left shunt depends primarily upon the relative resistances between the pulmonary (or right ventricular) and systemic outflows.
+The fraction of the right to left-shunt depends primarily upon the relative resistances between the pulmonary (or right ventricular) and systemic outflows.

 -If TOF is associated with patent foramen ovale (PFO) or atrial septal defect (ASD), it is a Pentalogy of Fallot.